Define the UI via JSON and change it via function API

 Widget definitions can be reused very easily via copy & paste.
 Once you have an inventory of widget descriptions, assembling a new widget set is very easy.
 Recurring attribute combinations can be grouped together in templates, which speeds up the work a lot.

-Anyone wondering why the widget set IDs and widget IDs contain special characters (@,#) and numbers: These can be found very easily in widget set descriptions and JAVA code.
+Anyone wondering why the widget set IDs and widget IDs contain special characters (@,#) and numbers: These can be found very easily in widget set descriptions and Java code.
 We use one number per widget set (here 200).
 The widget IDs get a '#' as prefix, the widget set IDs get an '@'.
 Of course, everyone can do this as desired.

 Widget set